Irishbecky91/Funny_Bones/README.md

 </details>

-- Inputing a non-alpha character will display a message to the user telling them the character is not a valid guess.
+- Inputting a non-alpha character will display a message to the user telling them the character is not a valid guess.

 <details>
 <summary>Invalid Character Input</summary>